sanaipei001/user_management/README.md

 Implemented profile management: View/edit profile and password change.
 Configured admin panel: Enabled user management.
 Added unit tests: For models and views.
-Added Docker setup: Dockerfile and docker-compose.
-Prepared for deployment: Added gunicorn and updated settings.
-Finalized README and article: Added screenshots and process details.

 Development Process
 This project was built to create a user management system with Django, focusing on simplicity and functionality.
 Key steps included: